-Dermatica Ltd (registered number 8805262), whose registered office is at A And L, Suite 1-3 Hop Exchange, 24 Southwark Street, London, England, SE1 1TY (“Dermatica”, we” “us” or “our”) knows that you care how information about you (“Your Data”) is used and shared and we appreciate your trust in us to do that carefully and sensibly.
+Dermatica Ltd (registered number 8805262), whose registered office is at A And L, Suite 1-3 Hop Exchange, 24 Southwark Street, London, England, SE1 1TY (“Dermatica”, we” “us” or “our”) knows that you care how information about you (“Your Data”) is used and shared and we appreciate your trust in us to do that carefully, securely and sensibly.
 We respect your privacy and are committed to protecting Your Data.

 At Dermatica we are committed to safeguarding and preserving the privacy of our customers and website visitors.

 We do update this Policy from time to time so please do review this Policy regularly.